csiro-data-school/sql-intro/_episodes/07-agg.md

 - "If no aggregation function is specified for a field, the query may return an arbitrary value for that field."
 ---
 We now want to calculate ranges and averages for our data.
-We know how to select all of the dates from the `Visited` table:
+We know how to select all of the dates from the `Visit` table:

 ~~~
-SELECT dated FROM Visited;
+SELECT dated FROM Visit;
 ~~~
 {: .sql}